binance-exchange/binance-official-api-docs/web-socket-streams.md

 ```

 ## Individual Symbol Ticker Streams
-24hr rollwing window ticker statistics for a single symbol pushed every second.
-These are NOT the statistics of the UTC day, but a 24hr rolling window from requestTime to 24hrs before.
+24hr rollwing window ticker statistics for a single symbol.
+These are NOT the statistics of the UTC day, but a 24hr rolling window for the previous 24hrs.

 **Stream Name:** \<symbol\>@ticker

+**Update Speed:** 1000ms

 **Payload:**
 ```javascript